cozis/cHTTP/README.md

 # cHTTP

-This is an HTTP client and server library for C.
+cHTTP is an HTTP client and server library for C with minimal dependencies and distributed as a single chttp.c file.

-Here are some examples of how it looks like on the client and server.
-If you want to learn more, go through the files in `examples/` (they are intended to be skimmed in order).
+## Example

 Here is a client performing a GET request:
 ```c